f-dangel/cockpit/docs/source/introduction/good_to_know.rst

 BackPACK
 ########

-Most of Cockpit's quantities use BackPACK_ as back-end for efficient computation.
+Most of Cockpit's quantities use BackPACK_ as the back-end for efficient computation.
 Please pay attention to the following points for smooth
 integration: